syguan96/Image2StyleGAN2/README.md

 # Image2StyleGAN

-This is an unofficial implementation.
+This is an unofficial implementation. 🌟 is welcome.

 Dirfferences from the official Image2StyleGAN
 1. Reframe it to optimizing in StyleGAN v2.